-Action cams like the DJI Osmo Action and GoPro HERO8 Black are best known for shooting video.
+Action cams like the DJI Osmo Action and GoPro HERO9 Black are best known for shooting video.
 But for many of the same reasons that they lend themselves to shooting unique and unusual video in places that cameras can’t usually go, they can also be fun and interesting cameras to use for capturing still photos.

 Now that I’ve been out shooting with the Osmo Action, here’s a detailed rundown of its features and capabilities for shooting still photos.

 There are two aspect ratios available in the photo mode.
 The default is the 16:9 aspect ratio, which is the wide-angle look we’ve become used to for HD videos, HD TVs, and computer displays.
 It creates images that are 4000 pixels wide by 2250 pixels high.
-While there’s nothing particularly wrong about using that aspect ratio for photos, it doesn’t strike me as the most logical choice, especially to have set as the default.
+While there’s nothing particularly wrong with using that aspect ratio for photos, it doesn’t strike me as the most logical choice, especially to have set as the default.
 Although there is a good argument for using it: it’s well suited to images that are shared on mobile phones, where it will often fill the entire screen space.